nusco/narjillos/backlog.md

 * Graphics scaling for performance
   Render in background at half resolution, then scale up for retina displays.
-* Limit panning to inner space
-  Maybe with some margin.
-  Alternately, find a way to make the background solid everywhere (without impacting zoom performance).
 * Proportional mousewheel scrolling
   Right now it uses fixed-step zoomIn/zoomOut.
 + Disable effects automatically when frame rate drops
 + Optimize graphics
++ Limit panning to central area
+  Maybe with some margin.
+  Alternately, find a way to make the background solid everywhere (without impacting zoom performance).
++ Change background color when panning far from center
+  Does this make sense in conjunction with zooming, etc?
-- Independent eye pupils
+- Independent creature eye pupils
 + Smoother contours when zooming in infrared mode
 - Show heat cloud when zooming out in infrared mode
 - Skip quickly over less interesting creatures in Demo Mode
 + Command-line argument to start without visual effects

 ##Species Analysis
 >goal: understand what is happening in the dish